LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-Many web applications and APIs do not properly protect sensitive data.
-Sensitive data deserves extra protection such as encryption at rest or in transit, as well as special precautions when exchanged with the browser.
+Web applications and APIS don't protect sensitive data.

+Note:
+So, what's that?
+Basically it' when Web applications and APIS don't protect sensitive data by ..

 +++